 Before you start building your website online, you need to choose a name.

-Your domain name will be the web address where your blog readers, social media followers, and customers will always be able to find you.
-Using your own domain for is necessary for you to have control of your content.
-Using a platform owned by someone else leaves you open for losing your followers and work you have stored there.
-Don’t build everything on someone else’s platform, where you may lose all of your efforts.
+Your domain name will be the web address where your readers, social media followers, and customers will always be able to find you.
+Using your own domain for is necessary for you to be in control of your content.
+Relying on a platform owned by someone else puts your business at the mercy of that company.
+You could find the rules changed and your followers not being shown your content, your content being removed or even your account removed.
+While social media should be a part of your marketing strategy, be sure you have your own home to direct your customers to, where you can contact them.
 Get your own domain name for your own website.

 Understanding that you need your own domain name to build on, there are some things you can do to make the process of choosing domain name, easier.